KitaeAgency/pum/doc/widget/pa.widgets.rst

 PUM Project admin wigdets
 ==========================

-In project admin, the left menu is a collection of widgets You can easily add or remove dynamically widgets with the WidgetFactory
+In project admin, the left menu is a collection of widgets.
+You can easily add or remove dynamically widgets with the WidgetFactory.

 1. What is a widget